isatri/news-subreddit-bot/README.md

 - praw

 ## TO DO
-Specificy exception type in function 'posted'
+Specificy exception type in function 'post_to_reddit'.